dontpanic92/rainfuck/README.md

 # rainfuck
-Rainfuck is a brainfuck interpreter implemented in Rust.
+Rainfuck is a brainfuck interpreter and JIT compiler implemented in Rust.